Chelyabinsk: Transportation

 Public transport in Chelyabinsk consists of bus (since 1925), tram (since 1932) and trolleybus (since 1942) networks, as well as private marshrutka (routed cab) services.
 The city has several taxi companies.

-In 2014 in Chelyabinsk began to run electric buses, trolleybuses fitted to run electrically.
+In 2014 in Chelyabinsk it began to run electric buses and trolleybuses fitted to run electrically.

-In 2011 the telecommunications company Beeline and Chelyabinsk city transport signed an agreement to provide passengers free internet.
-Currently Wi-Fi is available in some public trams and trolleybuses in Chelyabinsk.
+In 2011 the telecommunications company Beeline and Chelyabinsk City Transport signed an agreement to provide passengers with free internet on some public trams and trolleybuses in Chelyabinsk.

-Chelyabinsk started the construction of a three-line subway network in 1992.
+Chelyabinsk started the construction of a three-line subway network in 1992, but it has never been finished, and part of the extant line is now in disrepair.

 The city is served by the Chelyabinsk Airport.

 Sports

 Several sports clubs are active in the city:

 In recent history, Chelyabinsk has hosted several important sporting events, especially in martial arts.
 These events include the 2012 European Judo Championships, the 2014 World Judo Championships, and the 2015 World Taekwondo Championships.
 2015 also saw Chelyabinsk host the European Speed Skating Championships.
 In 2018, Chelyabinsk and nearby Magnitogorsk hosted the IIHF World U18 Championship.